 Boys On The Beach - Pacific Coast

 California sea lions bask in the sun in this 9" x 12" watercolour.
-Colonies like this one forage for a wide variety of seafood all along our coast, sometimes diving for as long as 10 minutes.
+Colonies like this one forage for seafood all along our coast, sometimes diving for as long as 10 minutes.
 Males grow to about 8 feet long and can weigh more than 700 pounds; females are generally about 6 feet long and weigh about 200 pounds.

 The Watchers - Pacific Coast